donatoivan/zendesk-internship-coding-challenge/README.md

 ## Mission Statement

-This is my attempt at a solution for Zendesk Internship Coding Challenge.
+This is my attempt at a solution for the Zendesk Internship Coding Challenge.
 I decided to use Ruby on Rails as it is the framework that I'm most familair with.
 I also thought that Rails is primed for taking the least amount of steps to get the app up and running for assessment.
 I also removed the database that generally comes with a Rails App to make it more lightweight and true to the requirements.
 My decision to use Rails over Sinatra was to enhance user experience through ease of setup.
 Also I love Rails.